moincreemers/swt/rationale.md

 The goal of Singular is to provide software engineers that use a Java Spring-Boot stack with a tool to quickly and easily create JS clients for their applications.
 While there are many Web UI frameworks to choose from.
-Singular has a much smaller impact on aspects such as: competence management, development cost, maintenance, information security and others.
+Singular has a much smaller impact on aspects such as: competence management, dependency management, development cost, maintenance, information security and others.

 Many organizations need to build and maintain applications specific to their internal business processes or to provide to their customers.
 The services for those applications are often created using Java.
 However, creating great UI